sxryadipta/sxryadipta/README.md

 - 👯 I’m looking to collaborate on **any open-source project related to my Tech Stack!**

-- 📝 I write blogs on [https://dev.to/sxryadipta](https://dev.to/sxryadipta)
+- 📝 I frequently write blogs on [https://dev.to/sxryadipta](https://dev.to/sxryadipta)

 - 💬 Ask me about **my secret ingredient for  Butter Chicken!**